spinnaker/spinnaker/docs/commands.md

 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
+ * `--cache-threads`: (*Default*: `1`) Number of caching agents for this kubernetes account.
+Each agent handles a subset of the namespaces available to this account.
+By default, only 1 agent caches all kinds for all namespaces in the account.
  * `--check-permissions-on-startup`: When false, clouddriver will skip the permission checks for all kubernetes kinds at startup.
 This can save a great deal of time during clouddriver startup when you have many kubernetes accounts configured.
 This disables the log messages at startup about missing permissions.
  * `--configure-image-pull-secrets`: (*Default*: `true`) (Only applicable to the v1 provider).
 When true, Spinnaker will create & manage your image pull secrets for you; when false, you will have to create and attach them to your pod specs by hand.